A collection of reports and photos of the Iranian city of Shiraz

 Albaloo Polo (pilau with sour cherries) is not only one of the most famous foods in Shiraz in southern Iran, but is also a popular dish commonly served in formal parties.

-Qavam orangery is a beautiful garden and mansion in the city of Shiraz, southern Iran, where you can travel to old times by walking in the bitter orange garden and enjoy its nice, artistic environment.
+Qavam orangery is a garden and mansion in the city of Shiraz, southern Iran.
+You can travel to old times by walking in this beautiful historical place.